History of AJAX

 The Cooper Connection with AJAX History

 AJAX Iron Works was purchased by Cooper-Bessemer in 1963 but continued operations in Corry.
 While still in Corry, engine compressors up to 4 cylinders and 800 horsepower had been developed and built.
 In November 1982, AJAX closed its doors in Corry and moved operations to Springfield, Ohio.
-In 2001, Cooper Cameron moved AJAX manufacturing to Houston, Texas where it remains today under the Cooper Machinery Services, Inc umbrella who maintaining O.E.M. status for the product line.
+In 1992, the business was moved to Springfield, Illinois, and in 2019, Cooper Cameron moved AJAX manufacturing to Houston, Texas where it remains under the Cooper Machinery Services umbrella today with O.E.M. status of the product line.